The following types of traffic require a permit from the Swedish Transport Agency:

 Regulations on traffic permits

-The regulations contain the provisions in Commission Regulation (EU) No 452/2014 of 29 April 2014.
-According to the Regulation, all third country operators applying for a traffic permit shall have an approval of safety from EASA, a so called TCO authorisation.
-TCO is an abbreviation for Third Country operator.
-Another goal has been to make the regulations more clear.
+The regulations contain a requirement which derives from the provisions in Commission Regulation (EU) No 452/2014 of 29 April 2014.
+The requirement is that all third country operators applying for a traffic permit must have an approval of safety from EASA, a so called TCO authorisation.
+TCO is an abbreviation for Third Country Operator.

 If you have any questions?
 You are welcome to contact us via

 via telephone (switchboard) 0771 – 503 503